int-brain-lab/ibl-viz/README.md

 ## Credit

-The visualizations here were built by the IBL Visualization working group: Dan Birman, Mayo Faulkner, and Cyrille Rossant with help from Kai Nylund and the IBL staff in particular Gaelle Chapuis and Olivier Winter.
+The visualizations here were built by [Dan Birman](https://danbirman.com) with help from the other IBL visualization working group members Mayo Faulkner, and Cyrille Rossant and the IBL staff, in particular Gaelle Chapuis and Olivier Winter.
+The tools used to build these visualizations were developed by the [Virtual Brain Lab](https://virtualbrainlab.org) including Kai Nylund, Kenneth Yang, and Jasmine Schoch